francescoperessini/Hypermedia-Applications-PoliMi-2020/public/backend/main.md

 (for example 400/404), and a short message to explain what went wrong with the request.
 ### Data model
 Below are shown the ER diagram, and the Logical Design of the data layer used in our web application.

 ![ER](er.png)

 ![Logical design](logical.png)

-Describe with an ER diagram the model used in the data layer of your web application.
-How these map to the OpenAPI data model?
+Except for the Error model, there is a 1 to 1 correspondence between the Event, Person and Service tables presented above and the correspondent OpenAPI resource models.

 ## Implementation
 ### Tools used
 #### Environment